Posts

 In Memoriam: Okla Elliot

 I have sad news to report.
-A fella I knew from my MA program at Ohio State, Okla Elliot , passed away two night ago.
+A fella I knew from my MA program at Ohio State, Okla Elliot , passed away two nights ago.
 That he was in his mid-30s is tragic enough, but he was also one of the most energetic intellectuals and academics I've ever known.
 Although he was around my age, here's a list of his accomplishments: Ph.D. in Holocaust and Legal Studies co-author (w/ Raul Clement) of a science fiction novel The Doors You Mark are Your Own Published a book of short fiction called From the Crooked Timber Published a book of poetry called The Cartographer's Ink Published a translation of a book of poems by German author Jurgen Becker Author of a well-received book on Bernie Sanders; Bernie Sanders: The Essential Guide Just finished another book on Pope Francis: Pope Francis: The Essential Guide Co-edited an on-line magazine, As It Ought To Be , to which I once submitted a short article Published a host of poems in various prestigious literary magazines, plus tons of

 Dissertation Defense: 3-17-2017